By David Joel Miller.

 One particular delusion has been implicated as a leading cause of homicides.
 Related delusions may also pay a major role in other violent acts even though professionals have such a hard time recognizing them.

-Delusions are one of those things like art or pornography we have a great difficult in defining but we all think we will recognize it when we see it.
-Unfortunately it often goes unrecognized until way too late.
+Delusions are one of those things like art or pornography we have a great difficulty in defining but we all think we will recognize it when we see it.
+Unfortunately, it often goes unrecognized until way too late.

 While not necessarily a particular mental illness, Delusions are a symptom of a number of mental illnesses.
 In practice professionals rarely seem to pick out the delusion first.
 The person gets diagnosed with a particular mental illness and then the descriptor with delusions gets tossed in later like that tells us much about what is going on.